rrad0812/mydocs/json/Python json.md

 ### Deserialization of a dateTime in Python

 Also, at the time of parsing JSON from file or string, we need to convert isoformat() string back into a dateTime object.

-The object_hook parameter of a json.load() or json.loads() method is used to define the custom JSON decoder.
-The object_hook is the optional function that will be called with the result of any object literal decoded.
+The `object_hook` parameter of a `json.load()` or `json.loads()` method is used to define the custom JSON decoder.
+The `object_hook` is the optional function that will be called with the result of any object literal decoded.

-The Python built-in json module can only handle Python primitives types that have a direct JSON equivalent (e.g., dictionary, lists, strings, Numbers, None, etc.).
+The Python built-in `json` module can only handle Python primitives types that have a direct JSON equivalent (e.g., `dictionary`, `lists`, `strings`, `Numbers`, `None`, etc.).

-But when you want to convert JSON data into a custom Python type, we need to implement our custom decoder function and pass it as object_hook to load() method so we can get custom Python type in return.
+But when you want to convert JSON data into a custom Python type, we need to implement our custom decoder function and pass it as `object_hook` to `load()` method so we can get custom Python type in return.

-In our custom method, we need to convert a dateTime string into a Python dateTime object using the python-dateutil module.
-Install it using pip install python-dateutil.
+In our custom method, we need to convert a `dateTime` string into a Python `dateTime` object using the `python-dateutil` module.
+Install it using `pip install python-dateutil`.
 Let’s see the example now.

 ```py
 import json